Did you know...

 ABOUT MALI SHI

-• Mali, the second African country with the largest shea park, has 100 million trees, enough to meet 20% of global demand.
+• Mali is the second African country in number of shea trees, with nearly 100 million trees covering 20% of global demand.

 ABOUT MALI SHI

-• Mali, the second African country with the largest shea park, has 100 million trees, enough to meet 20% of global demand.
+• Mali is the second African country in number of shea trees, with nearly 100 million trees covering 20% of global demand.

-Mali Shi now produces and exports shea butter because:
+Today, Mali Shi produces and exports shea butter:

-• In the traditional supply chain, we acquire shea from local vendors and partners.
+• Traditional supply chain: purchasing from local suppliers and partners.

-• In our supply chain, we source directly from the collectors— the women who gather and transform the shea kernels.
+• Direct supply chain: sourcing directly from women collectors in rural areas who harvest and process the shea kernels.

-To improve the income of rural women, Mali Shi prioritizes direct purchases from women collectors through its own network, which is the main source of supply.
+To support the economic empowerment of rural women, Mali Shi prioritizes direct purchases from its network of collectors, which today represents its main source of supply.

-• In the traditional supply chain, we acquire shea from local vendors and partners.
+• Traditional supply chain: purchasing from local suppliers and partners.

-• In our supply chain, we source directly from the collectors— the women who gather and transform the shea kernels.
+• Direct supply chain: sourcing directly from women collectors in rural areas who harvest and process the shea kernels.

-To improve the income of rural women, Mali Shi prioritizes direct purchases from women collectors through its own network, which is the main source of supply.
+To support the economic empowerment of rural women, Mali Shi prioritizes direct purchases from its network of collectors, which today represents its main source of supply.

 THE MIRACLE TREE